lexman/ex-continuous-processing/README.md

       - cd scripts
       - make

-Now every time you commit a change in the repository, the data is validatd by travis.
+Now every time you commit a change in the repository, the data is validated by travis.
 You'll be notified if the data is invalid.

 ## How to update the datapackage automatically ?